cgillan/specialfunctions/README.md

        This driver computes the P_lm and Q_lm and may therefore be used to compare with the table of function values reported in the research paper above.

+       Code is also here to monitor the floating point exceptions using functions in the C++ language.
+The Makefile will create a static library libmonitor.a in /lib holding these functions so that they can linked into programs.

 ./bin  The binary for the test programs are placed in this location

+./lib  A directory that holds the library libmonitor.a when built by the
+       Makefile.

 Compilation
 -----------